 Exposure to market rate risk for changes in interest rates relates to our investment portfolio.
 We have not used derivative financial instruments in our investment portfolio.
 We place our investments with high-quality issuers and have policies limiting, among other things, the amount of credit exposure to any one issuer.
 We seek to limit default risk by purchasing only investment-grade securities.
 In addition, we have classified all of our debt securities as available for sale.
 This classification reduces the income statement exposure to interest rate risk if such investments are held until their maturity date because changes in fair value due to market changes in interest rates are recorded on the balance sheet in accumulated other comprehensive income.
 Based on a hypothetical 10% adverse movement in interest rates, the potential losses in future earnings, fair value of risk-sensitive instruments and cash flows are immaterial.
-See discussion concerning ARS in Liquidity and Capital Resources.
+See discussion concerning ARS Part I, Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations in Liquidity and Capital Resources.